PR2EN1: Pointers

 • The min and max value

-• The addresses of where the min and max are in the original array
+• The addresses of where the min and max are stored in the array

-• The indexes of where the min and max value are in the original array.
+• The index of min and max value in the array.

 Testing